-9.5 Comm unity Relations Requirements Report References 1) Comm a draft the De eveloper must as soon as practicable after the encement Date prepare and submit to PMNSW Community Involvement Plan, which addresses veloper's proposed community relations res, including how the developer will This document will be submitted to PMNSW prior to demolition which is scheduled to begin in early 2023. i.
-Identify areas of concern, potential impacts, and cater for the mitigation of these potential impacts to the extent feasible and reasonable; Areas of concern and potential impact and the corresponding mitigation measures can be found at within the Key Messages in Section 6.3 ii.
-Cater for the safety and welfare of near neighbours including members of the public and road users; A dedicated 1800 phone number and consultation inbox, as well as fortnightly toolbox talks with all onsite construction workers will ensure a consistent approach to safety.
+9.5 Comm unity Relations Requirements Report References a) The Developer must as soon as practicable after the Commencement Date prepare and submit to PMNSW a draft Community Communication Strategy, which addresses the Developer's proposed community relations measures, including how the developer will This document will be submitted to PMNSW prior to works relating to SSDA 2 which is scheduled to begin in 30 May 2023.
+Identify areas of concern, potential impacts, and cater for the mitigation of these potential impacts to the extent feasible and reasonable; Areas of concern and potential impact and the corresponding mitigation measures can be found at within the Key Messages in Section 6.3 Cater for the safety and welfare of near neighbours including members of the public and road users; A dedicated 1800 phone number and consultation inbox, as well as fortnightly toolbox talks with all onsite construction workers will ensure a consistent approach to safety.
 Key excerpts from the Construction and Traffic Management plan have been included at Section 4.5. iii.
 Implement ways to keep local residents regularly advised of the major phases of the Works; A project website has been established, and the information has been distributed via letterbox drop to the distribution radius at Section 4.4.
-In addition, dedicated community information sessions relating to SSDA 1, SSDA 2 and SSDA 3 are being held. iv.
+In addition, dedicated community information sessions relating to SSDA 1, SSDA 2 and SSDA 3 have been held. iv.
 Implement ways to engage local residents in the Development through information displays, viewing platforms, and other means; The site hoarding strategy is detailed in Section 5.4 v.
 Ensure residents in close proximity to the Land receive full advance notice of any likely impact to their environment in terms of access, noise, dust and vibration; Communications protocols detailed in Section 4.0 Works Notifications highlight measures taken to ensure residents in close proximity are notified of anticipated impacts in a timely manner. vi.
 Manage responses to queries and complaints raised by the public during the Works; The issues management process can be found at Section 4.9. vii.
 Establish a methodology for communication with members of the community; and Community notifications protocols are detailed in Section 4.3. viii.
 Establish a methodology for the issue of press releases by the Developer or PMNSW The media releases protocols are detailed in the Communications tools and channels summary table in Section 5.1.

-1.2 Strategic engagement objectives
+1.3 Strategic engagement objectives

-The successful implementation of the CIP will be continuously monitored, evaluated, and refreshed throughout the various stages of this project.
+The successful implementation of the CCS will be continuously monitored, evaluated, and refreshed throughout the various stages of this project.
 Ethos Urban believes that the successful implementation can be articulated through the achievement of the following objectives: